ChimeHQ/Neon/README.md

 - `ThreePhaseTextSystemStyler`: a true three-phase style manager that combines a primary, fallback and secondary token data sources

 There is also an example project that demonstrates how to use `TextViewHighlighter` for macOS and iOS.

+### TreeSitterClient

+This library is a hybrid sync/async interface to [SwiftTreeSitter][SwiftTreeSitter].
+It features:

+- UTF-16 code-point (`NSString`-compatible) API for edits, invalidations, and queries
+- Processing edits of `String` objects, or raw bytes
+- Invalidation translation to the current content state regardless of background processing
+- On-demand nested language resolution via tree-sitter's injection system
+- Background processing when needed to scale to large documents

+Tree-sitter uses separate compiled parsers for each language.
+There are a variety of ways to use tree-sitter parsers with SwiftTreeSitter.
+Check out that project for details.

 ### Token Data Sources